 - High standards of admission

-Computer engineering deals with both hardware and software aspects of computer systems.
+Computer engineers work on both hardware and software aspects of computer systems.
 Students take essential electrical engineering classes along with specialized classes in computer engineering and computer science.
-Learn more.

 The engineering complex contains state-of-the-art laboratories and equipment and helps us provide hands-on learning solving real-world problems.
 Numerous grants and donations from the National Science Foundation and private industry have provided valuable tools supporting our mission of education and research.